Things to do in Brest, Belarus: A travel guide to the Hero City

 By plane

 There’s a small international airport, but the chances are it won’t be that helpful.
-The air traffic is really limited to just a couple of countries (recently Egypt and Bulgaria) and some occasional flights to Kaliningrad.
+Air traffic is really limited to just a couple of countries (recently, Egypt and Bulgaria), and some occasional flights to Kaliningrad.
 Therefore, a direct flight from your hometown to Brest seems unlikely.
 Instead, it’s better to fly to Minsk and from there take the train.

 Where to stay in Brest, Belarus